redox-os/book/src/build-system-reference.md

 ### Root Folder

+- `podman_bootstrap.sh` - The script used to configure the Podman build
+- `native_bootstrap.sh` - The script used to configure the Native build
 - `Makefile` - The main Makefile of the build system, it loads all the other Makefiles.
 - `.config` - Where you override your build system settings.
 It is loaded by the Makefile (it is ignored by `git`).